Dr-mahad/Dr-mahad/README.md

    - **Authors**: Moktar Omar Sheikh Mohamed, Jeilani Buzuri Mio, et al.
    - **Published In**: Journal of Applied Veterinary Science And Technology, 2024
    - [Link to Research Article](#)

+## Certifications

+- **Animal Behaviour and Welfare**
+  Issued by: The University of Edinburgh
+  Date: October 2025
+  Credential ID: GYZ7R7HLYMGS

+- **Introduction to Food Safety and Risk Assessment**
+  Issued by: Royal Veterinary College
+  Date: May 2025

+- **One Health: Pandemic Preparedness, Prevention, and Response**
+  Issued by: Politecnico di Milano
+  Date: April 2025
+  Credential ID: LT1HZEQM3CFO

+- **One Health Workforce Academies**
+  Issued by: USAID
+  Date: February 2025

+- **How to Manage a Poultry Farming Business**
+  Issued by: Alison
+  Date: December 2024
+  Credential ID: 5100-1672917

+- **Fundamentals of Food Security Management**
+  Issued by: Alison
+  Date: November 2024
+  Credential ID: 5032-36272917

+- **MEAL Essentials Certificate**
+  Issued by: DisasterReady
+  Date: November 2024

+- **Food Safety: Good Manufacturing Practices (GMP) in the Food Industry**
+  Issued by: Alison
+  Date: August 2024
+  Credential ID: 436016272917

+- **Diploma in Human Resource (HR)**
+  Issued by: Alison
+  Date: July 2024
+  Credential ID: 167817272917

+- **Diploma in Veterinary Medicine**
+  Issued by: Alison
+  Date: May 2024

+- **Animal Nutrition Feed Stuffs and Hygiene**
+  Issued by: Alison
+  Date: March 2024

 ## Honors & Awards